 The question in a failure to warn case is whether the product, when used as intended or in another reasonable manner, is capable of harm that would not be obvious to the consumer.
 The issue of whether or not a marketing defect is obvious can be a great source of contention in a product liability case, and the burden is on the plaintiff to make out his or her case by a preponderance of the evidence.
 This does not require the elimination of all reasonable doubt (as in criminal cases), but, rather, a tipping of the scales in favor of the plaintiff’s version of the facts.

-As in other types of civil litigation, there are statutes of limitation that govern the length of time that an injured person or the family of a person killed by a bad product have to file a lawsuit.
+As in other types of civil litigation, there are statutes of limitation that govern the length of time that an injured person or the family of a person killed by a bad product have to file a lawsuit based on a failure to warn or marketing defects.
 In product liability cases, there can also be a statute of repose that further shortens the time for filing suit, depending upon the age of the product.
-For these reasons, and also to increase the effectiveness of a post-accident investigation, a person or family affected by a product liability accident should contact a thorough and assertive product liability attorney as soon as possible after an injury or death occurs.
+For these reasons, and also to increase the effectiveness of a post-accident investigation, a person or family affected by an accident should contact a thorough and assertive product liability attorney as soon as possible after an injury or death occurs.
 The injury attorneys at the Pembroke Pines law firm of Cohn & Smith will be glad to speak to you about your case.
 For an appointment, call us at (954) 431-8100 or contact us online.
 We serve all of south Florida, including Fort Lauderdale, Hollywood, Davie, Sunrise, Coral Springs, Weston, Tamarac, Aventura, Pompano Beach, and other areas of North Dade County.